apexsalesai/apexsalesai-next/dev-journal.md

 .env files should never be committed to git as they contain secrets.
 Removed from tracking but kept locally for development.
+- ✅ 2025-12-28: fix: remove unused next-auth import to fix build

+Removed next-auth import from ai-score.ts that was causing build failure.
+This file is for Marketing Console, not Echo Breaker.
+- ✅ 2025-12-28: fix: remove unused next-auth import to fix build

+Removed next-auth import from ai-score.ts that was causing build failure.
+This file is for Marketing Console, not Echo Breaker.